jamesaduncan/link-include/README.md

 attributes will be included as long as they exist, and continue to match the selector in the _match_ attribute.

+## Alternate destinations

+There are some cases where the link element is not a valid child.
+For example, a thead element cannot have a link element as a child.
+To work around this kind of problem, a link-include element can specify a destination for the included elements, by providing a selector in the _destination_ attribute.

+## Events

+When the include is processed, a IncludeComplete event is dispatched to the link element.
+The event has a list of the new elements contained in the detail property, and will bubble to parent elements.

 For example, if the following document is the main document:

       <!DOCTYPE html>